jmclawson/TopicKit/README.md

 7. In the terminal pane, load `TopicKit.R` with the following command: `source("TopicKit.R")`.
 8. Follow the directions in the terminal window.

-## Preparing a Project
-A sample **import.csv** is included.
-Either modify that file as a start, or create your own, following these steps:

-1. Create a spreadsheet with three or more columns and with one row per text.
-2. In the first row, define the column headers.
-The first column should be for the URL, the second should be for the opening line, and the third should be for the final line.
-Any additional columns are optional, but they will all be used by TopicKit.
-Good ideas include title, author, author sex, author nationality, genre, year of publication, etc. TopicKit will automate additional visualizations for columns with binary options, like "male" and "female", so consider how you might incorporate this kind of information.
-3. Devote each subsequent row to one text.
-In the first column, put a URL for that row's text.
-4. Into the second column, copy and paste the first line of the text to be modeled.
-(It isn't necessary to copy the entire line, just a string of unique-enough words to bypass what comes before it.)
-Alternatively, include a line number for this first line.
-Web pages and text files often include headers with unnecessary information, and we want to ignore the irrelevant stuff.
-5. Into the third column, copy and paste the last line to be modeled, excluding any irrelevant footer.
-Alternatively, include the line number or (as a negative number) the number of lines from the bottom.
-6. Add data in additional columns for each text.
-7. Save the spreadsheet as a CSV file in the same folder as **TopicKit.R**.
-You can name the file whatever you like, but the scripts will look for **import.csv** by default.
-If instead you've named your file **shakespeare.csv**, make sure to set the project name before beginning using the command `set.project <- "shakespeare"`.

 ## Using TopicKit
 Set the working directory and load TopicKit.R with `source('TopicKit.R')`.
-Before beginning, make sure to define the project you'll be working on.
-Run `set.project` to see which project is currently set; the default is `"import"`, but you can change it to something like `"shakespeare"` using the following command: `set.project <- "shakespeare"`.

 To collect a corpus and prepare it, run `do.preparation()`.
 The script will download text or HTML files, divide them into chunks of 1,000 words each, and do its best to extract a given part of speech (default is common nouns).

 Optionally, to automate creation of stopwords, which may take a long time, run `do.stopwords()`.
 The script will search each downloaded file for names of persons and places and add these to files in an "entities" folder.
 This step is optional, but it only needs to be run once.